Exploring the origin of stars on bound and unbound orbits causing tidal disruption events: Conclusion

-\begin{enumerate} \item The number density of the bound stars has been derived as a function of an orbital eccentricity and energy $n(e,E)$ and of a penetration factor and energy $n(\beta,E)$.
-These two-number densities are given by equations (\ref{Eq-n(e,E)-bound}) and (\ref{Eq-n(beta,E)-bound}), respectively.
-For the unbound stars, we have found that $n(\beta,E)\propto1/\beta^2$ and $n(e,E)$ is a function of only energy, which are given by equations (\ref{Eq-n(beta,E)-unbound}) and (\ref{Eq-n(e,E)-unbound}).
-We have confirmed that the energy integrals of the number densities of both the bound and unbound stars are good agreement with those obtained by performing $N$-body simulations. \item We have also analytically derived the three characteristic orbital eccentricities: $e_{\rm min}$, $e_{\rm max}$, and $e_{\rm lcb}$ in the loss cone region, where $e_{\rm min}$ and $e_{\rm max}$ take the minimum and maximum values for a given $\beta$, respectively, whereas $e_{\rm lcb}$ represents the orbital eccentricity which gives the boundary between the empty and full loss cone regimes.
+\begin{enumerate} \item Our results provide the number density of bound tidally disrupted stars as a function of orbital eccentricity $e$ and penetration factor $\beta$; in practice, we used the cumulative numbers of disrupted stars $N_{\rm TD}(e)$ and $N_{\rm TD}(\beta)$ over some simulated time, since they can be directly compared with simulation results.
+To get them, we fit the stellar density with double power law profile and solved the corresponding velocity dispersion via the Jeans equation.
+We also use double-power-law functions to model the energy distribution of tidally disrupted stars (obtained from the $N$-body data). \item From these results, we have analytically derived three characteristic orbital eccentricities: $e_{\rm min}$, $e_{\rm max}$, and $e_{\rm lcb}$ in the loss-cone region, where $e_{\rm min}$ and $e_{\rm max}$ take the minimum and maximum values for a given $\beta$, respectively, whereas $e_{\rm lcb}$ represents the orbital eccentricity which gives the boundary between the empty and full loss-cone regimes.
 These eccentricities are given by equations (\ref{Eq-b-boundary}), (\ref{Eq-u-boundary}), and (\ref{Eq-Q=1}), respectively.
 We have confirmed that the stars causing TDEs are distributed between $e_{\rm min}$ and $e_{\rm max}$ on the $e-\beta$ plane by N-body experiments.
-Moreover, we find most of the bound stars are focused between $e_{\rm lcb}$ and $e=1$, i.e., in the full loss cone regime, whereas the remaining bound stars are originating from the empty loss cone regime.
-This result is consistent with the loss cone theory. \end{enumerate}
+Moreover, we find most of the bound stars are focused between $e_{\rm lcb}$ and $e=1$, i.e., in the full loss-cone regime, whereas the remaining bound stars are originating from the empty loss-cone regime.
+This result is consistent with the loss-cone theory. \item We conclude from the limiting eccentricity values that they are very close to the parabolic case, and far away from the critical eccentricities for complete debris accretion or complete debris escape from the SMBH.
+We have shown that this conclusion holds also for larger more realistic black hole masses. \end{enumerate}